materials-marketplace/user-docs/docs/source/ucs/sa_chemical_balancer_tut .md

 ## Description

-The chamical balancer app is a Python application that allows usert to balance chemical reactions.
+The chemical balancer app is a Python application that allows users to balance chemical reactions.
 This app takes unbalanced chemical equations as input and generates the corresponding balanced equation as output.

 ## How ro run the app